 In an effort to reduce the application burden and costs for organizations, the ABP has developed the Pediatric Portfolio Sponsor Program for organizations that are managing many MOC-approved QI projects.

-As an approved Portfolio Sponsor, organizations evaluate their own quality improvement (QI) projects against the ABP standards and approve QI projects internally for MOC credit.
+Portfolio Sponsor organizations can evaluate their own QI projects against the ABP standards and approve QI projects internally for MOC credit.

 Read a more detailed overview of the Pediatric Portfolio Sponsor Program.

-The Multi-Specialty MOC Portfolio Approval Program (Portfolio Program) offers a single process for healthcare organizations to support physician involvement in quality improvement and MOC across multiple ABMS specialties.
+The Portfolio Program sponsored by the American Board of Medical Specialties (ABMS) offers a single process for health care organizations to support physician involvement in quality improvement and MOC across multiple ABMS specialties.

 This pathway offers a streamlined approach for organizations that sponsor and support multiple, well-designed QI efforts involving physicians across multiple specialties to work with ABMS member boards to grant MOC Part 4 credit to physicians who are involved in those improvement efforts.

-Read a more detailed overview of the Multi-Specialty MOC Portfolio Approval Program.
+Read a more detailed overview of the ABMS Portfolio Program.